MDFEM: Multivariate decomposition finite element method for elliptic PDEs with lognormal diffusion coefficients using higher-order QMC and FEM: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank the three anonymous referees for very careful and detailled commenting on the manuscript.
+The authors would like to thank the three anonymous referees for very careful and detailed commenting on the manuscript.
 The authors would also like to thank Frances Y.\ Kuo and Kien V.\ Nguyen for discussion on parts of the manuscript.
+We gratefully acknowledge the financial support from the Research Foundation Flanders (FWO) under grant G091920N.